3mcd/ericmcd.com/contents/articles/browsers-as-peers/index.md

 I tend to envision wacky application ideas during my commute.
 What else would I be doing in gridlock traffic?
-I imagined a sort-of live blogging platform, where users configure "containers" to share data in real time with other peers in the form of audio, video, streams and messages.
+I imagined a sort-of live blogging platform, where users configure "containers" to share data in real time with other peers in the form of audio, video, files and messages.
 Peers could subsequently share those streams of information to their network of peers by acting as a proxy.
 It would be kind of like a real-time, ephemeral Facebook.
 All in the browser!
 Then I got honked at.

 In any case, I think we'll be seeing a lot of WebRTC in the near future.